Frequently Asked Questions

 How do I know if the courses I’m transferring meet APU’s requirements?

-Check out our Course-to-Course Articulation and General Studies Guidelines and choose your school from among the list of links available on these pages.
-Your Summary of Transfer Credits form will show you which General Studies requirements you have already met.
+Check out our Course-to-Course Articulation and General Education Guidelines and choose your school from among the list of links available on these pages.
+Your Summary of Transfer Credits form will show you which General Education requirements you have already met.
 In addition, the university catalog has a list of courses for each major.
 You may refer to these educational categories to locate classes similar to the ones you have taken.

 Note: Your academic advisor will determine which classes fulfill the requirements for your selected major at preregistration.